kuznetckiy/Geoscan_Lite_eng/nsu.rst

 -------------------

 * Eject RCL modem from transport bag.
-* Install Stand for RCL modem and attach RCL modem, insert the mounting screws into slot at the top of the stand.
+* Install Stand for RCL modem and attach RCL modem.
+Insert the mounting screws into slot at the top of the stand.
   You can install the rack in the ground or by inserting into the hole in the transport case.
 * Connect modem to the notebook.